 We’re pleased to report that the WMR Program is working!
-In 2016, the number of main breaks dropped to 814, a 56% drop in four years, and the fewest in almost two decades!
+In 2017, the number of main breaks dropped to 745, a 60% drop in five years, and the fewest in almost two decades!
 In early 2017, the WMR Program reached a milestone of 100 miles of new water main installed throughout Kansas City.
+We’ve successfully enhanced the integrity of the system while saving over $21.6 million in potential repairs since 2012.
 Fewer water main breaks mean increased service reliability and fewer disruptions for our customers.
 We’re working hard to rebuild Kansas City!

 I’m having trouble paying my bill.
-Is any assistance available?
+Is assistance available?

 How are my rates set and regulated?